Broken Circle/Spiral Hill: Description

-Broken Circle/Spiral Hill is the sole large-scale earthwork piece created by Smithson outside of the United States.
-It was commissioned as a temporary public work of art.
-In 1971, when it was commissioned, “No (written) agreements were made concerning the ownership and future maintenance of the work.”
+Broken Circle/Spiral Hill is the sole large-scale earthwork piece created by Robert Smithson outside of the United States.
+It is located in a former sand mine cut into the side of a terminal moraine, located just outside of Emmen in the province of Drenthe, The Netherlands.

+The geological and industrial history of the Drenthe region drew Smithson to Emmen.
+He was fascinated by the constructed landscape of The Netherlands.
+Smithson was both interested in landscapes that suggested prehistory committed to working with landscapes scarred by industry.

 The approximately 140 foot diameter Broken Circle earthwork consists of a jetty and canal; it was constructed of white and yellow sand on the bank of a quarry lake 10-to-15 (3 - 4.5 m) feet deep.
 The interior canal is approximately 12 feet wide.
 The accompanying earthwork, Spiral Hill, is approximately 75 feet in diameter at the base, and is constructed from earth, black topsoil, and white sand.

-The New York Times states that Smithson conceived of the two forms as the "section in the water is a centrifugal image; the path of its earthbound companion is centripetal."
+Smithson conceived of the two forms as the "section in the water is a centrifugal image; the path of its earthbound companion is centripetal."
 Gary Shapiro, in his book, Earthwards: Robert Smithson and Art after Babel, writes that the two elements had a "decentering" effect.
-The complexity of the site also informed the sculptural elements, referencing both the industrial use of the site, as well as the topography of Holland's "artificial land".
+The complexity of the site also informed the sculptural elements, referencing both the industrial use of the site, as well as the topography of the Netherlands' "artificial land".
 Smithson also mentioned that he was inspired by the 1953 flooding disaster in the Netherlands, and the vicinity of stone-age dolmen (hunebedden) near the artwork.